 Changing the HSM SO Credential

-From time to time, it might be necessary to change the secret associated with a role on an HSM appliance, a role on an HSM or a partition of an HSM, or a cloning domain secret.
+From time to time, it might be necessary to change the secret associated with a role on an HSM appliance, a role on a cryptographic module (HSM) or a partition of an HSM, or a cloning domain secret.
 Reasons for changing credentials include:

 >Regular credential rotation as part of your organization's security policy